saraheldawody/alx-airbnb-database/database-adv-script/README.md

 ## 3. All Users and All Bookings (FULL OUTER JOIN)

-**Objective:** Retrieve every user and every booking, even if some users have never booked or some bookings lack a valid user link.
+**Objective:** Retrieve every user and every booking, even if users have no bookings or bookings lack a valid user link.

 ```sql
 SELECT